 Jeera water improves your body mass index and insulin sensitivity with consistent, moderate doses outside the lab, and is medically proven to do so inside the lab as well.

 1. Jeera water has almost no calories

 Just a teaspoon has 7 calories.
 Those 7 calories are more densely packed with nutrition than several other foods.
-Exercising on an empty stomach is a strain on many stomachs, but sipping jeera water before going on a morning exercise routine takes care of the potential acidity issues and keeps you hydrated and calm for a good workout.
+Exercising on an empty stomach is a strain on many stomachs, but sipping cumin water before going on a morning exercise routine takes care of the potential acidity issues and keeps you hydrated and calm for a good workout.

 2. Jeera water with apple cider vinegar

 Apple cider vinegar has compounds that prevent fat deposition when consumed and is purported to improve metabolic efficiency, allowing stable weight loss while maintaining satiety.

 Adding this to your jeera water compounds the benefits with the probiotic bacteria present in the vinegar and improves your gut microbiome.

 Jeera is a legendary herbal remedy the world over for pregnant women suffering from morning sickness.
 It is touted to reduce the pain, bloating, constipation, flatulence, insomnia during pregnancies and might even facilitate easier childbirth.